SzymonSleboda/SzymonSleboda/README.md

 ### Hi👋
 I'm glad to see you here.

 As a Front-End Developer, I'm dedicated to crafting seamless digital experiences.
-I'm dedicated to using HTML, CSS, and JavaScript for creating responsive designs, captivating animations, and user-centric interfaces.
+I'm using HTML, CSS, and JavaScript for creating responsive designs, captivating animations, and user-centric interfaces.
 I believe a good programmer writes a human - readable code.
 Your input is invaluable, so let's collaborate and shape the future of web development, one commit at a time. 🚀
 ## My stack and tools

 <img align="left" alt="JavaScript" width="32px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png" />